open-mmlab/mmaction2/docs/en/get_started.md

 ### CUDA versions

-When installing PyTorch, you need to specify the version of CUDA.
+When installing PyTorch, you may need to specify the version of CUDA.
 If you are not clear on which to choose, follow our recommendations:

 - For Ampere-based NVIDIA GPUs, such as GeForce 30 series and NVIDIA A100, CUDA 11 is a must.